Landscape and Power I: Al-Shuhada St.

 I began working on this series in 2013.
 In summer 2014, the State of Israel launched its third military operation in Gaza since 2008.
 The two drawings below are part of a multi-image work-in-progress that has expanded the project's initial geographic boundaries - Al-Khalil/Hebron - to include this recent devastating chapter in the Israeli occupation of Palestinian land.
 These drawings are first attempts; they will most likely be reworked, perhaps replaced, and the group of images in the final piece may expand.
 The piece will also include a Hebrew poem by Yitzhak Laor titled The Harvester (הקומבין ).
-I feel fortunate to have this poem to work with, not only as an element in the series, but also for artistic guidance in searching for a visual quality that Joseph Brodsky, writing about William H. Auden's poem September 1939, described as "sorrow controlled by meter."
+I am grateful to have this poem to work with, not only as an element in the series, but also for artistic guidance in searching for a visual quality that Joseph Brodsky, writing about September 1939 by William H. Auden, described as "sorrow controlled by meter."
 In this case, to sorrow I should also add horror, and anger.
 Many thanks to Yitzhak Laor for letting me include the poem in the work, and to Rutie Adler and Chana Kronfeld for invaluable help in translating it.

 Here is our big harvester, waiting like a dark mound, bald

 in the night, in the rain, dripping clear water, and in the morning glistening and pure

 it awaits, blinding bright like a lake in spring, in summer ablaze, it awaits

 its turn, its quiet engine awakes, gurgles gingerly at times,

 it trembles with desire to get going, go out, crawl across an insect-

 covered land, maid-servant to the genius-man, but the moment is yet to come.